 Our Helpline Confidentiality Policy

-Any emails or texts you receive will be signed Annie, which is the pen name for our written support.
-Please be aware that the support you receive, either by phone, email or text, may be from different members of the support team.
+Any emails, texts or webchat you receive will be signed Annie, which is the pen name for our written support.
+Please be aware that the support you receive, either by phone, email, text or webchat, may be from different members of the support team.

 Contact by phone - what information we have about you

 All phone calls received by the Rape Crisis Scotland Helpline are anonymous in that we do not have access to your phone number or any other details about you when you call.

 You can choose to remain anonymous throughout your contact with us on the phone or you can choose to share details about yourself, for example for the purposes of making a referral for further support or if you want us to text you further information after a call.

 If you leave a voicemail message asking for us to call you back, or we contact you by phone following a referral from another organisation, then we will have some contact details for you.

 For details of how long we keep details shared by you, for example for referrals, see our privacy statement.